peaceisbetter/docker_jupyter_nb/README.md

 ```
 docker build -t docker-jupyter-nb .
 ```
 Here the -t specifies the name.
 Change 'docker-jupyter-nb' to your preferred name.
+The period at the end specifies to build the image in the current directory.

 2. To run the docker container:
 ```